Documentation of the AdvanceMAME scripts.

 Map the first MAME led to the first keyboard led:

-Map the second MAME led to the first keyboard led:
+Map the second MAME led to the second keyboard led:

 script_turbo \